ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-5.md

 ## Add a `source` Member to `struct doc`

-We will assume that the source code for any C construct can be represented as a list of lines in a C source file.
+We will assume that the source code for any C construct can be represented as a list of lines within a C source file.
-*Technically* `struct` declarations may span multiple source files, and *technically* multiple `struct` declarations may be declared on a single line, but this is so infrequent that the "list of lines" source code representation is adequate for our purposes.
+*Technically* `struct` declarations may span multiple source files, and *technically* multiple `struct` declarations may occur on a single line, but this is so infrequent that the "list of lines" source code representation is adequate for our purposes.